 Planning

-- What you need
+- Identifying what you need

-- What the equipment’s purpose is
+- Determining the equipment’s purpose

-- Whether the equipment will improve operations
+- Assessing whether the equipment will improve operations

-- If the budget allows for it
+- Ensuring the budget allows for it

 Will the equipment you’re about to purchase fit your business’s needs?
 Will it contribute to operations and help to boost profits?
 These are things to consider before you purchase anything.
+Proper planning within equipment life cycle management helps ensure that the investment is sound and aligned with your business goals.

 Acquisition